-- apply generously at least 20 minutes before going into the sun
+- Apply generously at least 15 minutes before going into the sun.

-- reapply every 2-3 hours or after swimming or perspiring
+- Reapply every 2-3 hours or after swimming or sweating.

-- be sure to reach under the edges of your clothing, the back of your neck, your ears and other places that are often missed or forgotten
+- Be sure to wear sunscreem under the edges of your clothing, the back of your neck, your ears and other places that are often missed or forgotten.